a dAY IN Scarborough, mAINE

-Approximately 7 miles south of the City of Portland, is the town of Scarborough offering the best of both worlds—the quiet/understated beauty of Maine’s beaches and plenty of restaurants, shops, and activities to keep you busy during your trip.
+Approximately 7 miles south of the City of Portland, is the town of Scarborough offering the best of both worlds—the quiet/understated beauty of Maine’s beaches and plenty of restaurants, shops, activities, and places to stay to keep you busy during your trip.

 a town of all trades